 in its pre-cancerous or early stages, which are more curable.
 Second, there are better treatments, both surgical techniques and chemotherapies, including targeted therapies.

 clinical trials for various treatments for colon cancer to improve outcomes for patients and survivors.

 When detected early, colon cancer is a very treatable form of cancer.
 The earlier it is found, the more likely it is that the cancer will be cured.
-As the cancer becomes more advanced, the cure rate declines, but it may still be treatable for long periods of time.
+As the cancer becomes more advanced, the cure rate declines, but it may still be treatable for long periods

 Most colon cancers start as polyps, or growths in the colon.
 Over time, some, but not all polyps change into cancers.
 Polyps that have a higher risk becoming cancer are known as adenomas.